 Wool cycling clothing is the natural choice.
-A common problem shared by all cyclists regards your choice of cycling clothes.
+A common problem shared by all cyclists regards your choice of clothes while on your bike.
 You want comfort, style and the ability to cycle in varied weather conditions while not be left with stinky clothes when you finish your ride.
 Whether you mountain bike, road bike, commute or go bicycle touring there is a solution, wool cycling clothing.

 Wool Bike Clothing from Head to Foot